hamlet-io/docs/docs/how-to/run/managing-kms-secrets.md

 ## Encrypting a secret file

 We have now been provided a certificate file to access another service.
-We need to encrypt it and store it in the CMDB so that it can be accessed by our application
+We need to encrypt it and store it in the CMDB so that it can be accessed by our application.

 1. Our lambda function looks like this in our solution